Step by step Guide on how to Install and Run WordPress on Synology NAS

 Please note: WordPress is installed in my case on volume1.
 This might be different in your case.

-This is the answer to the question of why we cannot edit the WordPress files.
+This is the answer to why we cannot edit the WordPress files.

-I like to refer you to my articles about Users & Groups and file permissions.
+I refer you to my articles about Users & Groups, and file permissions.